panoply/spx/readme.md

 ## data-pjax-replace

 Executes a replacement of defined targets, where each target defined in the array is replaced in the navigation visit.
+Targets defined in `pjax.connect()` will be merged with those defined on this attribute.

 <details>
 <summary>